nataliapahlavan/course-projects/README.md

 # Course Projects List
-This repository contains projects ranging from classic games to cryptographic systems, showcasing my programming experiences.
+This repository contains projects that demonstrate my programming expertise ranging from classic games to cryptographic systems.
 ## 1. Adventure Game
 ## 2. Breakout Game
 - Arcade-style Breakout game where the player uses a paddle to control the movement of a ball and hit bricks.